MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Australia/australian-business-numbers-and-adjustment-notes.md

  ABNs and adjustment notes—or credit memos—are used to satisfy tax requirements.

 ## ABN
  All companies must register and apply for an ABN to report the details of payment summaries issued to their payees during the financial year.
-The payment summary includes the Tax File Numbers \(TFN\) or business numbers of the payees.
+The payment summary ../../includes the Tax File Numbers \(TFN\) or business numbers of the payees.

 ## Adjustment Notes
  Adjustment notes are issued by suppliers to a business when the amount of consideration for taxable supplies changes.
 The recipient needs an adjustment note to claim more or less GST credits than previously claimed.